Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

-where $J$ is the tunneling strength, $\Delta$ is the quasiperiodic strength, and $\beta \approx 1.2165$ is the incommensurate ratio set by the ratio of lattice constant of the two optical lattices.
-We set $V_P = 9 E_\mathrm{R,P}$ with $E_\mathrm{R,P} \approx h \times 2.1\,\mathrm{kHz}$ the recoil energy from the primary lattice, leading to a tunneling time $T_J = \hbar/J = 3.1\,\mathrm{ms}$ and a tunneling strength $J \approx h\times 50.9\,\mathrm{Hz}$. $K_0$ is the dipolar modulation amplitude and $\varphi_0$ is the phasonic modulation amplitude; $\omega = 2\pi\times 500 \, \mathrm{Hz} \approx 9.8J/\hbar$ is the modulation frequency, which is within the first gap of the unperturbed primary lattice and above the total bandwidth of the model \cite{Sun_optimalFreqWindow_PhysRevResearch.2.013241}.
-At zero drive amplitude $K_0=\varphi_0=0$ the Hamiltonian reduces to the well-known Aubry-André model~\cite{aubry1980analyticity}, which features a localization quantum phase transition at $\vert \Delta/J\vert =2$.
+where $J$ is the tunneling strength, $\Delta$ is the quasiperiodic strength, and $\beta \approx 1.2165$ is the incommensurate ratio set by the ratio of lattice constant of the two optical lattices. \rr{This Hamiltonian neglects interparticle interactions, and we have verified experimentally that atom-atom interactions play a negligible role in the phenomena we report~\cite{supp_mat}.} We set $V_P = 9 E_\mathrm{R,P}$ with $E_\mathrm{R,P} \approx h \times 2.1\,\mathrm{kHz}$ the recoil energy from the primary lattice, leading to a tunneling time $T_J = \hbar/J = 3.1\,\mathrm{ms}$ and a tunneling strength $J \approx h\times 50.9\,\mathrm{Hz}$. $K_0$ is the dipolar modulation amplitude and $\varphi_0$ is the phasonic modulation amplitude; $\omega = 2\pi\times 500 \, \mathrm{Hz} \approx 9.8J/\hbar$ is the modulation frequency, which is within the first gap of the unperturbed primary lattice and above the total bandwidth of the model \cite{Sun_optimalFreqWindow_PhysRevResearch.2.013241}.
+At zero drive amplitude $K_0=\varphi_0=0$ the Hamiltonian reduces to the well-known Aubry-André model~\cite{aubry1980analyticity}, \yb{also corresponding to one Fourier slice of the 2D Harper-Hofstatder model \cite{harper_single_1955, Hofstadter_OG_PhysRevB.14.2239, Barelli_PhysRevLett.83.5082} with the 2D annihilation (creation) operators defined through the Fourier transform $\hat c_{j, \kappa}^{(\dagger)} = \sum_l e^{-i \kappa l}\hat d_{j,l}^{(\dagger)}$}.
+It features a localization quantum phase transition at $\vert \Delta/J\vert =2$.
 Finite-strength dipolar and phasonic driving effectively rescale $J$ and $\Delta$ respectively, and can thereby move the quantum phase transition in either direction \cite{Shimasaki_PhysRevLett.133.083405, Dotti_doubleLoc_PhysRevResearch.7.L022026, Bai_PhysRevB.111.115163}.

 A crucial and unique feature of this experiment is the ability to control the temporal phase difference $\vartheta$ between the dipolar and phasonic modulations.
 From the perspective of the cross-dimensional mapping, this temporal phase difference maps exactly to the orientation angle of the polarization ellipse in 2D \cite{Bai_PhysRevB.111.115163, supp_mat}.
 Thus, we can fully control the state of the polarization of the irradiation: applying linear, circular, or elliptical polarization in the 2D space is simply a matter of selecting the appropriate amplitudes $K_0$ and $\varphi_0$ and the phase $\vartheta$.